- Part 1: Reading Meshes, Setting up the Scene

 M followed by a filename specified relative to the path of the scene file.
 The meshes that you will support reading do not have any colors associated with them inside the file.
 Thus, we will also specify, as we have done for other surfaces, 10 reals to control the diffuse, ambient, and specular color information.

 You can assume that all meshes are stored in absolute, world coordinates.
-After reading in the mesh, store it in your data structure from A04.
-Next, you should compute a normal for each triangular face.
+After reading in the mesh, you should compute a normal for each triangular face.
 You can then average the face normals for triangles adjacent to a vertex to compute the vertex normals.

 The first main task of your rasterizer is to use the scene information to set up the important matrices for the view.
-Using the scene specification, you will need to compute a variety of terms, include the camera coordinate vectors , , and , based on the eye, lookat point (which can be used to compute the gaze direction), and up vector in the scene file (see Section 2.4.7 and 7.1.3).
-You will also need to compute the six parameters that define the view volume , , , , , .
+Using the scene specification, you will need to compute a variety of terms, include the camera coordinate vectors , , and as well as the six parameters that define the view volume , , , , , .
 The values , , , should be specified based on the dimensions of the near plane, similar to how we were computing these parameters in A03.
 The values for and should be read directly from the scene file and do not need to be computed.
 Note that and should both be negative and that , as per the convention of the book.

 Using these terms, you should be able to compute , , and as in the book, and multiply these together to form the matrix .

 Vertex processing should perform two steps.
 First, you will shade all vertices.
 If one is doing Gouraud shading, you will use the color properties of the shape and perform a single shading calculation based on the vertex’s position and normal.
 This information will be accumulated per-light to form a final vertex color.
-To compute the vertex color, you should implement the standard approximation to the Blinn-Phong shading model, accumulating the result of ambient, diffuse, and specular components.
+You should implement the standard approximation to the Blinn-Phong shading model, accumulating the result of ambient, diffuse, and specular components.

 Instead, if one is doing flat shading, you can also compute a single shaded color for each triangle, which we will use downstream.
 This color is computed the same way as the vertices, except using the triangle’s normal.
 To define a position for the triangle, necessary for lighting, you can use the barycenter (easily computed by averaging all three vertices together).